-In addition to McDonald Jones Stadium, past reports have suggested various locations for investigation, including District Park and the former BHP site.
+Various locations for investigation have been suggested in past reports (in addition to the scheme for McDonald Jones Stadium), including District Park and the former BHP site.
 It is clear that such services are best managed by the NSW Government given its role as the overarching provider of public transport.
 Without a single master and decision maker, park and ride services have been viewed as a threat to existing public transport routes.

-The Greater Newcastle Future Transport Plan16 acknowledges that a 'consistent approach to managing parking needs to be achieved and that it 'cannot be undertaken in one area and not others'.
+The Greater Newcastle Future Transport Plan acknowledges that a 'consistent approach to managing parking needs to be achieved and that it 'cannot be undertaken in one area and not others'.